Pennsylvania is well-known for having a diverse range of climates, which attract a wide variety of animals due to its ability to meet their needs.

 One can find these birds anywhere there is deadwood.
 This is a trademark of their territory because it is where they hunt and dwell.

-Though the Black-Backed Woodpeckers may occasionally nest on a living tree, they almost always prefer dead ones.
+The Black-Backed Woodpeckers may occasionally nest on a living tree but almost always prefer dead ones.

 They mainly stay in locations with a healthy balance of deadwood and live trees.